English resistance to a standing army: Restoration

-The army was disbanded by Parliament following the Restoration of the Monarchy in 1660 with the concept of a standing army having become widely unpopular and replaced by a militia.

-There were three Militia Acts of 1661, 1662 and 1663.
-The Militia Act 1661 was a temporary act that said that the militias belonged to the King and neither house of Parliament and prohibited local authorities from assembling militia without the approval of the king, to prevent such a force being used to oppress local opponents.
-This weakened the incentive for local officials to draw up their own fighting forces, and King Charles II subsequently assembled four regiments of infantry and cavalry, calling them his guards, at a cost of £122,000 paid out of his regular budget.
-This became the foundation of the permanent British Army.
-By 1685 it had grown to 7,500 soldiers in marching regiments, and 1,400 men permanently stationed in garrisons.
+The New Model Army was disbanded by Parliament of England following the Stuart Restoration of Charles II in 1660, when English views of a standing army became widely unpopular.
+There were three Militia Acts passed by the Parliament of England in 1661, 1662 and 1663.
+The Militia Act 1661 was a temporary act that proclaimed the militia to owe their allegiance to the King and not Parliament and prohibited local authorities from assembling militia forces without the King's approval to prevent such forces being used to oppress local opponents.
+This weakened the incentive for local elites across England to raise military units, and Charles II subsequently raised four regiments of infantry and cavalry, calling them his guards, at a cost of £122,000 paid out of his regular budget.
+This force became known as the English Army, and by 1685 it had grown to 7,500 soldiers in marching regiments, and 1,400 men permanently stationed in garrisons.
+Charles II also raised the Scottish and Irish armies as standing armies in 1661.